 Hamilton students can take advantage of many resources designed to build a strong foundation of well-being that supports the flourishing of people, communities, and our planet.
 Hamilton aims to enhance the campus environment as a living laboratory, where students can identify opportunities to study and support health and well-being, while practicing sustainability in their built organizational and learning environments.
 As a member of the International Health Promoting Universities and Colleges Network, Hamilton supports the goals of the Okanagan Charter.
-The Environmental Protection, Safety & Sustainability office aims to integrate sustainable practices that promote health into every sector of campus.
+The Sustainability office aims to integrate sustainable practices that promote health into every sector of campus.

 The health and well-being of students at Hamilton relies on the life-supporting ecosystems of the planet, made possible by clean water, food, a healthy environment, natural aesthetics, and recreation.
 Sustainable initiatives aim to promote the collaborative well-being of students and their environment.